Workshop on Large-Scale Parallel Processing: Practice and Experience

 IEEE International Parallel and Distributed Processing Symposium

-The workshop on Large-Scale Parallel Processing is a forum that focuses on computer systems that utilize thousands of processors and beyond.
-Large-scale systems, referred to by some as extreme-scale and Ultra-scale, have many important research aspects that need detailed examination in order for their effective design, deployment, and utilization to take place.
-These include handling the substantial increase in multi-core on a chip, the ensuing interconnection hierarchy, communication, and synchronization mechanisms.
-Increasingly this is becoming an issue of co-design involving performance, power and reliability aspects.
-The workshop aims to bring together researchers from different communities working on challenging problems in this area for a dynamic exchange of ideas.
-Work at early stages of development as well as work that has been demonstrated in practice is equally welcome.
+The Large-Scale Parallel Processing: Practice and Experience workshop is a forum that focuses on best-practice approaches to the design and utilization of computer systems that scale to thousands of processing elements and beyond.
+Large-scale systems, referred to by some as Extreme-scale or Ultra-scale, have many important research aspects that need detailed examination in order for their effective design, deployment, and utilization to take place.
+These include, but are not limited to, handling the substantial increase in per-chip core count, heterogeneity and specialized processor and intra-node architectures, complex communication and memory hierarchies, and communication and synchronization mechanisms.
+The workshop aims to bring together researchers and practitioners that have experience designing, building, and using such systems for a dynamic exchange of ideas.
+The goal is to span topics that range from hardware through the software and application stacks.

 Of particular interest are papers that identify and analyze novel ideas rather than providing incremental advances in the following areas: